Ivan1931/Ivan1931.github.io/_posts/02-12-2016-function-cellular-automatons.md

 ```

 We use our `Applicative` instance to specify how to apply a function that is to be evaluated in the context of our `Rule`
 to some object that is also in that context.
-To do this we apply the `Rule` function `f` in it's "computational context".
+To do this we apply the `Rule` function `f` in its "computational context".
 In other words we apply it to the `Grid` and `Coord` arguments.
 This returns a function which we can then apply to the result of applying `r`
 in context.
 This is essentially the generalised idea of function application in a "computational context", in other words "applicative".